Murphy's pinch-hit HR lifts Rockies over Giants 6-4 - WHIZ News

 UP NEXT

-Giants: Start a three-game series at the Los Angeles Dodgers on Friday night.
+Giants: RHP Jeff Samardzija (0-1, 9.31 ERA) starts the first of a three-game series at the Los Angeles Dodgers on Friday night.
 Kapler has not announced a starter for the first game.

 Rockies: RHP Antonio Senzatela (2-0, 2.45) will face LHP Yusei Kikuchi (0-0, 4.66) when Colorado opens a three-game series at the Seattle Mariners on Friday night.